sonots/sonots.github.io/source/_posts/2014-05-04-how-to-use-norikra-to-count-http-status.markdown

 ### Specification of Input Data (Log)

-Assume that log data are sent from Fluentd agent with tags like "visualzier.*logname*.*hostname*" where *logname* stands for an arbitrary string which operation engineers name to distinguish logs.
+Assume that log data are sent from Fluentd agent with tags like "visualizer.*logname*.*hostname*" where *logname* stands for an arbitrary string which operation engineers name to distinguish logs.

 Also, assume that messages contain `time`, `status`, `reqtime`, `method`, `uri` fields.